-Robert T. “Bo” Marlin is a Defense Intelligence Senior Leader in the Senior Executive Service and serves as the Technical Adviser for Intelligence, Surveillance and Reconnaissance Capabilities and Integration, Deputy Chief of Staff for ISR; Headquarters U.S. Air Force, the Pentagon, Washington, DC.
-He also serves as the Deputy Director of ISR Capabilities and Chief Information Officer for the Deputy Chief of Staff for ISR.
+Robert T. “Bo” Marlin is a Defense Intelligence Senior Leader in the Senior Executive Service and serves as the Technical Adviser for Intelligence, Surveillance and Reconnaissance Capabilities and Integration, Deputy Chief of Staff for ISR; Headquarters U.S. Air Force, the Pentagon, Washington, D.C.
+He also serves as the Air Force Intelligence Community Chief Information Environment Officer.

 Mr. Marlin is also responsible for developing and advocating Air Force policy on human, geospatial, signals, open source and measurement and signatures intelligence and Cyber and Space ISR capabilities; and represents the Air Force on ISR matters in discussions with Congress, the Intelligence Community, the Office of the Secretary of Defense, the Joint Staff, and the other Services.